spf13/viper/README.md

 * reading from JSON, TOML, and YAML config files
 * live watching and re-reading of config files (optional)
 * reading from environment variables
-* reading from remote config systems (Etcd or Consul), and watching changes
+* reading from remote config systems (etcd or Consul), and watching changes
 * reading from command line flags
 * reading from buffer
 * setting explicit values